bokkypoobah/HoprTokenAudit/code-review/HoprDistributor_flattened.md

  *
  * This contract is only required for intermediate, library-like contracts.
  */
-// BK OK
 contract Context {
     // Empty internal constructor, to prevent people from mistakenly deploying
-    // an instance of this contract, which should be used via inheritance.
+    // an instance of this contract, which should be used via inheritance. constructor () internal { }
-    // BK OK
-    constructor () internal { }

-    // BK OK - Called by
     function _msgSender() internal view virtual returns (address payable) {
-        // BK OK
         return msg.sender;
     }

-    // BK Not used
     function _msgData() internal view virtual returns (bytes memory) {
         this; // silence state mutability warning without generating bytecode - see https://github.com/ethereum/solidity/issues/2691 return msg.data;